 In the case study described in this article, there were enough replicates at each treatment level in the DOE testing to make it possible to perform a QALT analysis with 6 data points per stress combination.
 However, it should be noted that this methodology could be used even if fewer replicates were performed and, in some cases, even with no replicates.
 For example, in this case study, the analysis method could have been performed even without any replicates because a full factorial experiment was performed and one of the factors was dropped as non-significant, thus still providing 2 data points per combination.

-ReliaSoft Corporation, Experiment Design and Analysis Reference, ReliaSoft Publishing, 2008.
+ReliaSoft, Experiment Design and Analysis Reference, ReliaSoft Publishing, 2008.

-ReliaSoft Corporation, "Accelerated Life Test Plans: Analytical Solution and Comparison with Simulation," Reliability Edge, Volume 8, Issue 1, 2007.
+ReliaSoft, "Accelerated Life Test Plans: Analytical Solution and Comparison with Simulation," Reliability Edge, Volume 8, Issue 1, 2007.

-ReliaSoft Corporation, Accelerated Life Testing Reference, ReliaSoft Publishing, 2007.
+ReliaSoft, Accelerated Life Testing Reference, ReliaSoft Publishing, 2007.